Gene Hickerson: Professional career

-Gene was drafted in the seventh round of the 1957 NFL Draft by the Browns.
-He was promptly shifted to the guard position on the offensive line in 1958 to better utilize his speed.
-He was used as a "messenger" guard by Coach Paul Brown, or a guard that delivered the plays in the huddle, while blocking for Hall of Famers Jim Brown, Bobby Mitchell, and Leroy Kelly.
+Gene was drafted in the seventh round of the 1957 NFL draft by the Browns.
+He was promptly shifted from tackle to the guard position on the offensive line in 1958 to better utilize his speed, which was unusually fast for a lineman and made him valuable as a pulling guard.
+He originally was used as a "messenger" guard by Coach Paul Brown, or a guard that delivered the plays in the huddle, while blocking for Hall of Famers Jim Brown, Bobby Mitchell, and Leroy Kelly.
 But after three seasons in the league, he broke his leg in 1961 and fractured the leg again later in the season while watching a game from the sidelines.

 After missing two games in 1962, he recovered from the injury and never missed another game in his professional tenure.
-Hickerson only earned accolades after Jim Brown had retired and he was blocking for Leroy Kelly, but he earned first-team all-NFL honors five straight seasons from 1966 to 1970 and was voted to six consecutive Pro Bowls from 1966 to 1971.
+Hickerson only earned accolades after Jim Brown had retired and he was blocking for Leroy Kelly, but he earned first-team All-NFL honors five straight seasons from 1966 to 1970 and was voted to six consecutive Pro Bowls from 1966 to 1971.
 During his career, Hickerson's Browns never experienced a losing season and was a starter in four NFL title games, including a 1964 NFL Championship win over the Baltimore Colts 27–0.
 During Gene's 10 pro seasons, the Browns featured a 1,000-yard rusher every season but one in the era where the NFL season consisted of 14 games.
 They also had the NFL's leading rusher seven seasons of those ten.

+Legacy

 He was elected to the Browns' legends team and the NFL 1960s All-Decade Team.
 In 2003, he was named to the Professional Football Researchers Association Hall of Very Good in the association's inaugural HOVG class.

+Hickerson was inducted into the National Football League Hall of Fame in 2007.
+Jim Brown, one of the greatest college and professional football players of all time, and the first person selected to the NFL's 100th Anniversary team, considered Hickerson "'the greatest downfield blocker in the history of pro football.'"

 In 2007, during his induction at the Pro Football Hall of Fame in Canton, Ohio, and already suffering from the health problems that plagued the final years of his life, including dementia, Hickerson was brought onstage in his wheelchair, propelled by Bobby Mitchell, Jim Brown, and Leroy Kelly.
 It was announced as "one last time, Gene Hickerson leads Bobby Mitchell, Jim Brown, and Leroy Kelly."
-He was inducted by his friend and former teammate at The University of Mississippi and the Cleveland Browns, Bobby Franklin.
+He was inducted by his friend and former teammate at the University of Mississippi and the Cleveland Browns, Bobby Franklin.
+His hall of fame bust was presented to Ole Miss in 2013.